Exclusive Interview: Small Independent Cidermakers Association (SICA)

 Tell us more about the Quality Mark?
 It says“minimum 90% juice” and “not from concentrate”; is this about education, transparency, heritage?
 Or is it all that plus more?

-CM: The latter, we think it’s really important to try and educate customers about what they’re buying and drinking and were all particularly proud of our Quality Mark - the first of its kind to guarantee that the cider or perry is made to the highest standard with a MINIMUM of 90% fermented fresh juice in the finished product.
+CM: The latter, we think it’s really important to try and educate customers about what they’re buying and drinking and we’re all particularly proud of our Quality Mark - the first of its kind to guarantee that the cider or perry is made to the highest standard with a MINIMUM of 90% fermented fresh juice in the finished product.
 We believe the best cider & Perry is made from fresh juice, not from concentrate.

 Unfortunately, confusing, some would say clever, advertising, branding and marketing makes it hard for consumers to know what a product is really made from.
 Most people don't know that the legal requirement for juice in cider or perry is a minuscule 35% - hence our 90% Quality Mark.